Skip to content

 Label§

 The label of a custom data field assigns a (short) name to the field.
-This label is displayed in the inspector, to the left of or directly above the input fields.
+This label appears in the inspector, to the left of or directly above the input fields.
 Double-click a label to edit it.

 Keyword§

 The keyword is the internal technical name for the custom data field, and it will be used to refer to this field, for example in the query language, in reports and for integrations that use the API.
-The keyword can be generated automatically or you can set it yourself manually.
+The keyword is generated automatically or you can set it yourself manually.

 The custom data field with the label ‘Designer’ in the image below is automatically assigned the keyword ‘production_info_designer’, while the custom data field with the label ‘Operator’ was manually awarded the keyword ‘operator’.
-A keyword chosen manually is displayed in black text, whereas an automatically generated keyword is displayed in gray italic text.
+A keyword chosen manually appears in black text, whereas an automatically generated keyword appears in gray italic text.

-• When you move a custom data field (to another group for example), the automatically generated keyword does not change along with it automatically.
+etc.) are deleted and capital letters are converted to lowercase letters. - When you move a custom data field (to another group for example), the automatically generated keyword doesn’t change along with it automatically.

-• The keyword must be unique in Yesplan, as it is used to identify the field.
+- The keyword must be unique in Yesplan, as it’s used to identify the field.
 If you enter a keyword that already exists, Yesplan will alert you and automatically assign the field a different name that is unique.

 Attention

 If you change the keyword for custom data fields that are used in reports or for an integration, the fields will no longer work in those places.
-After all, keywords are used to query custom data fields in reports and integrations.
+After all, reports and integrations use keywords to request the values of custom data fields.

 Always be very careful when changing keywords, and think of a system in advance to name your keywords.